StringManolo/llama.cpp/README.md

 ## EXTRA FOR ARMV7

 This fork of llama.cpp includes scripts for armv7.
-Alongside this scripts that allow you to make your own build, a premade build is include (this is a list of precompiled for Alpine Linux Armv7 in a Proot-Distro Termux enviroment).
+Alongside this scripts that allow you to make your own build, a premade build is included (this is a list of precompiled for Alpine Linux Armv7 in a Proot-Distro Termux enviroment).
 Find them at armv7/build/

+## EXTRA FOR ARM64

+Same as ARMV7 but for Debian instead of Alpine.

 ## Recent API changes